 DIO 9.1

 among other cases: see below).]

-Accumulating over a stretch of 4 decades, DIO's total number of such investigations happens to have become the largest ever — despite the fact that the majority of DR's (and most of his colleagues') writings have not been on the subject of fakery.
+Accumulating over a stretch of over 1/2 a century, DR's & DIO's total number of such investigations happens to have become the largest ever — despite the fact that the majority of our writings have not been on the subject of fakery.

-Eratosthenes (c.230BC) appears to have pretended that he measured the size of the Earth by comparing the height of the Summer Solstice local-noon Sun at Alexandria with that at Aswan.
+Eratosthenes (c.250BC) appears to have pretended that he measured the size of the Earth by comparing the height of the Summer Solstice local-noon Sun at Alexandria with that at Aswan.
 The sign & and large size of his value's error shows that its actual source was non-astronomical and probably pre-Eratosthenes: based on measuring how far Sostratos' Alexandria Lighthouse was visible over the sea.
-(Archive for History of Exact Sciences 1982; Griffith Observer 82.8 2018/8 pp.9-16 [esp. p.16 on eminent Hist.sci-ignored sources]; DIO 14 ‡1 [pp.2-12].)
+(Griffith Observer 82.8 2018/8 pp.9-16 [esp. p.16 on eminent Hist.sci-ignored sources]; DIO 14 ‡1 [pp.2-12].)

 Hipparchos (c.130BC) published elements of his lunisolar theory that evidently purported to solve simultaneously for three unknowns.
 But the actual procedure was a one-unknown solution, using presumed, non-original (perhaps Aristarchan) values for the other two.
 (DIO 1.3 ; H.Thurston Isis 93.1:58 .)

 Later investigation of Robert Newton's discernment of a 1° problem found (DIO 20 ‡3 §G4 [p.26]) that a long-recognized 1° disjunct in the above-cited Hipparchos analysis was due to deliberate forgery by someone in Hipparchos' school.